DaniBis/doWhat-2.0/docs/social_sweat_pilot_validation.md

 - **Stale mobile cache:** in Expo, shake the device (or press `Ctrl + m` on Android emulator) and reload the app to refresh Supabase queries.
 - **Removing pilot data:** delete rows with the `social-sweat:bucuresti` seed tag from `venues`/`activities`/`sessions` and revoke the pilot users in Supabase auth.
 There isn’t an automated cleaner yet (file an issue if needed).

-Following these steps ensures the Social Sweat demo environment always has credible data, the “Find a 4th player” ranking remains populated, and both mobile + web flows stay regression-safe.
+Following these steps ensures the doWhat demo environment always has credible data, the “Find a 4th player” ranking remains populated, and both mobile + web flows stay regression-safe.